 Contact Cary Estate Planning today to schedule a free consultation.

-There are two categories a trust can fall into, depending on when it goes into effect and how much control the person creating the trust, known as the settlor, retains over the assets in that trust.
+There are different types of trusts, and each is defined by when it goes into effect and how much control the person creating the trust, known as the settlor, retains over the assets in that trust.
 First, trusts that are designed and funded while the settlor is still alive are referred to as living trusts, while one that is not funded until the settlor’s death is called testamentary.
 The latter type of trust is often established within the terms of someone’s will.

 Trust-based estate planning can be beneficial in a variety of ways.